Megaf/F-104/Dev_Guidelines.md

 # License
-* Please use GPL v2.0+ or compatible licences.
+* Please use GPL v2.